eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-24_okay-it-s-officially-christmas-eve-here-in-taipei-merry-christmas-to-all-steemians.md

 - - -

-This page is synchronized from the post: [Okay, it's officially Christmas eve here in Taipei ...
-Merry Christmas to all Steemians!](https://steemit.com/@deanliu/okay-it-s-officially-christmas-eve-here-in-taipei-merry-christmas-to-all-steemians)
+This page is synchronized from the post: ['Okay, it''s officially Christmas eve here in Taipei ...
+Merry Christmas to all Steemians!'](https://steemit.com/@deanliu/okay-it-s-officially-christmas-eve-here-in-taipei-merry-christmas-to-all-steemians)